mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 ```

 In this scenario, the `UPSTREAM_BRANCH` variable with a value related to the
-upstream pipeline is passed to the `downstream-job` job, and is available
+upstream pipeline is passed to the `downstream-job` job.
+It is available
-within the context of all downstream builds.
+in the context of all downstream builds.

 Upstream pipelines take precedence over downstream ones.
 If there are two
 variables with the same name defined in both upstream and downstream projects,
 the ones defined in the upstream project take precedence.

-##### Use variable inheritance
+#### Pass CI/CD variables to a downstream pipeline by using variable inheritance

 You can pass variables to a downstream pipeline with [`dotenv` variable inheritance](variables/README.md#pass-an-environment-variable-to-another-job) and [cross project artifact downloads](yaml/README.md#cross-project-artifact-downloads-with-needs).